-Essentials of Network and Information Security

-Threats to security of information systems; responsibilities and basic tools for information security, including commmunication security, infrastructure security, organizational security and basic cryptography.
-Introduction to the language of network security and hardware, software and fi mware components of an information security system for local, metropolitan, enterprise, and wide area networks.
-Helps prepare participants for the Comptia Security+exam and the GIAC Security Essentials Certific te (GSEC).
+CIS270 3 Credits, 4 Periods Essentials of Network and Information Security security and hardware, software and film ware components of an information security system for local, metropolitan, enterprise, and wide area networks.
+Helps prepare participants for the Comptia Security+ exam and the GIAC Security Essentials Certificate (GSEC).
 Prerequisites: CNT150 or any MST150 course or permission of Instructor.